kelu124/echomods/include/AddHistory.md

 ## Hackaday

 Apart from GitHub where I wanted to store code, source and images, I also wanted to document the day to day work.
 Hackaday was a good option, and I put [Murgen on Hackaday.io](http://hackaday.com/2016/04/12/a-developers-kit-for-medical-ultrasound/).
 The funny thing is I didn't know I would get out of it, but it appeared the work won two 1000$-prizes.

+Later on, I've been putting the HSDK project on HAD as well as the [20Msps pHAT]

 ## Documenting